When it comes to pulling off a trade, three is sometimes not a crowd, but a necessity.

 MARINERS GOT: Austin Jackson (from DET)

 RAYS GOT: Willy Adames (DET), Drew Smyly (DET), Nick Franklin (SEA)

 TIGERS GOT: David Price (TB)

 The prize of the Trade Deadline, Price ultimately spent exactly one year in Detroit before he was dealt to Toronto in 2015, but he gave the Tigers a 2.90 ERA over 32 starts.
-It still remains to be seen how much they gave up for that performance, with Adames showing promise as a Rays rookie in '18 after years as a top prospect.
+It still remains to be seen how much they gave up for that performance, with Adames early in his career with the Rays.

 Dec.
 11, 2012: Didi, Part I

 D-BACKS GOT: Gregorius (from CIN), Tony Sipp (CLE), Lars Anderson (CLE)